 Simmer on low heat for 30 minutes, stirring most of the time.
 If lumps appear, stir them out or mush against the edge of the pot.
 You will know the polenta is done when the spoon can stand up in the middle on it's own and it starts to separate from the side of the pot.

-While the polenta is simmering pre-heat the oven and cut up the garlic, onion, and mushrooms.
-In a pan, heat the olive oil and add in the onions and garlic.
+While the polenta is simmering, preheat the oven.
+In a pan, heat the olive oil and add in the garlic and onions.

 Let them cook until brown and add in the mushrooms and stewed tomatoes.